 Are you a farmer with a medium or large sized land area in a location of little or no cellular data coverage and electrical power?
-Would you like to have easy access to parameters such as air temperature, precipitation, soil moisture levels, wind speed and many more...on an easy to use interface on your mobile phone or laptop?
+Would you like to have access to your soil moisture levels on an easy to use interface on your mobile phone or laptop?
 Remote monitoring of your farm and lands 24 hours, from anywhere.

-All data is displayed in easy to read graphs on your mobile phone.
+All data is displayed on your mobile phone or laptop.